Sreejith-nair511/the-begining-day-1-/README.md

-# the begining day 1
+# the beginning day 1
  pyhton day1 or day 30

+start of the journey of learning